Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Approximate message passing with nonconvexity control

-\Fref{fig:SCAD_annealing} shows the actual trajectory of AMP (solid line) for one realization of $A$ and $\bm{X}^0$ at $N=10^5$, and corresponding SE (dashed line) at $\alpha=0.5$, $\rho=0.28$ under nonconvexity control.
-The initial condition of AMP is set to be $\bm{X}=\bm{0}$, and hence that of SE is $V=E=\rho/\alpha$.
-We start with $\lambda=1$ at $a=3$, and decrease $\lambda$ by 0.1 at each 20 steps of AMP, until $\lambda$ becomes to be 0.1.
+The value of $d\lambda$ shown in \Fref{fig:SCAD_annealing}(a) is for the typical realization of $A$ and $\bm{x}^0$, and the possible value of $d\lambda$ might fluctuate depending on $A$ and $\bm{x}^0$.
+To be on the safe side, we set $d\lambda=0.1$ for any $\lambda$ in applying the nonconvexity control to AMP under a given $A$ and $\bm{x}^0$. \Fref{fig:SCAD_annealing}(b) shows the actual trajectory of AMP (solid line) for one realization of $A$ and $\bm{x}^0$ at $N=10^5$, and corresponding SE (circles) at $\alpha=0.5$, $\rho=0.28$ under nonconvexity control.
+The initial condition of AMP is set to be $\bm{x}=\bm{0}$ and $\bm{v}=\rho\bm{1}_N$, where $\bm{1}_N$ is the $N$-dimensional vector whose all components are 1, and hence that of SE is $V=E=\rho$.
+We start with $\lambda=1$ at $a=3$, and decrease $\lambda$ by $d\lambda=0.1$ after the convergence of $\hat{V}^{(t)}$ and $\hat{D}^{(t)}$ at each $\lambda$, until $\lambda$ becomes to be 0.3.
 The behavior of AMP is well described by SE.
-Comparing to the flow of SE (\Fref{fig:SE_flow} (b)), the trajectory of AMP with nonconvexity control approaches the BOA to the success solution at $\lambda=0.1$ that is almost on the $V$ axis.
+Comparing to the flow of SE (\Fref{fig:SE_flow} (b)), the trajectory of AMP with nonconvexity control approaches the BOA connected to the success solution at $\lambda=0.1$ that is almost on the $V$ axis.